KO-D Openweight Championship

 The KO-D (King of DDT) Openweight Championship (KO-D無差別級王座, KO-D Musabetsu-kyū Ōza) is a professional wrestling championship and the highest singles achievement in the DDT Pro-Wrestling (DDT) brand division of the Japanese promotion CyberFight.
 It is one of CyberFight's major titles, alongside the GHC Heavyweight Championship in Pro Wrestling Noah.
 The title was established in 2000, and Masao Orihara was the inaugural champion.
+Mao is the current champion in his first reign.
+He won the title by defeating Yuki Ueno at Wrestle Peter Pan on August 11, 2026.

 History

 DDT Pro-Wrestling, formerly known as Dramatic Dream Team, was established in 1997.
 In 2000, the DDT commissioner, Exciting Yoshida, created the promotion's first championship, which was briefly called the DDT Openweight Championship.
 Later, the King of DDT (KO-D) was established as DDT's governing body and the title was officially named KO-D Openweight Championship.
 The inaugural championship match took place at the Kitazawa Town Hall, on April 19, where Masao Orihara defeated DDT founder Sanshiro Takagi in the final bout to become the first-ever champion.

 On November 22, 2001, Nosawa was stripped of the championship by Exciting Yoshida for "not being appropriate as a champion", which led to the first vacancy of the title.

 In December 2005, DDT announced the unveiling of a new belt to replace the worn-out original design.
-The new belt was put up for grabs on December 28, at Never Mind, in a five-way ladder match.
+The new belt was put up for grabs on December 28, at Never Mind 2005, in a five-way ladder match.
 Danshoku Dino successfully defended his title against Sanshiro Takagi, Super Uchuu Power, Francesco Togo and Toru Owashi, ultimately winning the match and the new belt.

 On December 22, 2010, the title was vacated for the second time due to an injury sustained by the reigning champion Dick Togo.
-Antonio Honda was originally scheduled to face Togo for the championship at Never Mind on December 26.
+Antonio Honda was originally scheduled to face Togo for the championship at Never Mind 2010 on December 26.
 Instead, Honda faced Gentaro to determine an interim champion.
 Honda emerged victorious and held the interim championship until the January 30 event, Sweet Dreams!, where he faced Togo in a unification match.
 Togo ultimately won the match and became the unified champion.

 At CyberFight Festival 2022, on June 12, reigning champion Tetsuya Endo suffered a legitimate concussion after being struck by Katsuhiko Nakajima.
 Two days later, DDT held a press conference to discuss the upcoming King of DDT tournament, which was scheduled to begin on June 16.
 It was announced that the tournament would crown a new champion as Endo relinquished the title and forfeited his first-round match due to the injury.
 The vacant title was won by Kazusada Higuchi after defeating Naomi Yoshimura in the final on July 3.